dariustamasauskas/Endomondo/analysis.md

          ELSE 'workout_4q'
     END AS WorkoutSplit,
     SUM(DistancePerID/1000) / SUM(TimePerID/3600) AS WorkoutSpeed
-FROM calculations as c
+FROM calculations AS c
-INNER JOIN Endomondo.summary as s
+INNER JOIN Endomondo.summary AS s
 ON c.ActivityID = s.ActivityID
 GROUP BY 1,2
 ```